microchip-pic-avr-examples/matlab-dspic33ck-curiosityboard-pwmexample-external-syncpci/README.md

     <p align="left" >
     <img  src="images/har2.png"></p>

+3. Interconnect the pins RD6 and RC13 on the dsPIC33CK curiosity board.

-3. Connect the PWM pins RB10, RB11, RB12, RB13, RB14 and RB15 to the oscilloscope to monitor the PWM signals. </p>
+4. Connect the PWM pins RB10, RB11, RB12 and RB13 to the oscilloscope to monitor the PWM signals. </p>

 ## 4. BASIC DEMONSTRATION
 <p style='text-align: justify;'> Follow the instructions step-by-step, to set up and run the demo example:</p>